-An Advanced Tactical Rescue team, housed at Texas Station #17, is specially trained for unusually difficult, complex rescues, such as building collapses, water rescues, trench rescues and high-rise rescues.
-The ATR team was dispatched to New York by the federal government on Sept.
-11, 2001 to assist with rescue and recovery following the terrorist attacks.
+An Advanced Tactical Rescue team, housed at Texas Station number 17, is specially trained for unusually difficult, complex rescues, such as building collapses, water rescues, trench rescues and high-rise rescues.
+The ATR team was dispatched to New York by the federal government on September 11, 2001 to assist with rescue and recovery following the terrorist attacks.

 In 2007, the County purchased a state-of-the-art urban search-and-rescue vehicle, equipped to handle building collapses, water rescues, trench rescues and other tactical emergencies.
 The unit was purchased with federal homeland security funds and is available for deployment throughout the region.